-Exhibit 7 ... while tariff indexation remains weak because of low inflation (Annual % change in Veolia's water tariffs in France vs. CPI)
+Exhibit 6 ... while tariff indexation remains weak despite inflation picking up (Annual percentage change in Veolia's water tariffs in France versus CPI)

-The waste management business is more exposed to cyclical macroeconomic conditions, reflecting (1) the higher proportion of I&C customers; (2) contract terms often linked to collected or processed volume, which are, in turn, linked to industrial production (as Exhibit 8 shows); and (3) the modest and residual exposure of the recycling business to paper and scrap metal prices (as Exhibit 9 shows).
-With low entry barriers in collection and elimination of nonhazardous waste, Veolia continues to invest in higher value-added activities, which can include sorting, processing hazardous materials and energy from waste, which will, in turn, increase the group's exposure to fluctuations in material and energy prices.
+The waste management business is more exposed to cyclical macroeconomic conditions, reflecting (1) the higher proportion of I&C customers; (2) contract terms often linked to collected or processed volume, which are, in turn, linked to industrial production (see Exhibit 8); and (3) the modest and residual exposure of the recycling business to paper and scrap metal prices.
+With low entry barriers in collection and elimination of nonhazardous waste, Veolia continues to invest in higher-value-added activities.
+These include sorting and processing hazardous materials and energy from waste, which will, in turn, increase the group's exposure to fluctuations in material and energy prices (see exhibit 9) - but will reduce the correlation between treated volumes and industrial production.

-Veolia's waste business is exposed to the macroeconomic cycle (Annual % change)
+Exhibit 7 Veolia's waste business is exposed to the macroeconomic cycle (Annual percentage change)